 original pngwolf is a free, open source and lossless PNG filter finder by Björn Höhrmann. this tool uses a genetic algorithm to find better filter combination and selects the one that compresses better. used well, it should be able to find a better filtering solution than most of other PNG optimizers.

 - pngwolf is using the deflate from 7-zip for data, but it exists a variant that use libdeflate or zopfli instead. this pngwolf fork is maintened by Jørgen Ibsen. it could use libdeflate for the estimator that should be faster and more precise than zlib in some cases.

 TruePNG by x128 (2010) — Tested: 0.6.2.2

-- TruePNG is one the first command line tool to use another approch for sorting entries in palette. that let the tool to reduce filesize more than others, even if they used better compression algorithm.
-TruePNG could actually perform better than PNGOUT on some paletted samples.
+- TruePNG is one of the first command line tool to use another approch for sorting entries in palette. that let the tool to reduce filesize more than others

-- TruePNG picks the best result from some trials it could run. this could make the tool slow in some situations, especially on large files when user request -a1 option.
+- TruePNG picks the best result from some trials it could run. it makes the tool slow in some situations, especially on large files when user request -a1 option.